 MONTUSI LODGE

-A bit of luxury in the middle of nowhere, this upmarket lodge has a swimming pool, children’s playground, tennis court and rents out bicycles.
-A range of activities and walks leave from the hotel but beware, it’s a 40-minute drive to the trailhead.
-With so much to occupy you it might be a struggle to leave.
+A bit of luxury in the middle of nowhere, this upmarket lodge has a swimming pool, children’s playground, tennis court, and bicycle rental facilities.
+A range of activities and walks leave from the hotel, but beware, it’s a 40-minute drive to the trailhead.
+With so much to occupy you, it might be a struggle to leave.

 Tugela Gorge Hike